 It is a trust set up to allow Queenslanders to donate money to charities or community causes on a perpetual basis.
 Donations are made to a pool of money, which is continually invested to provide an ongoing income.
 This way, the original donation is never actually spent, but keeps on giving long after the money was donated.

-The Foundation is a public charitable trust, established and managed by The Public Trustee of Queensland as Trustee.
+The Foundation is a public charitable trust, established and managed by the Public Trustee of Queensland as Trustee.
 A voluntary Board of Governors comprising a number of respected citizens with a wealth of experience and expertise, oversee operations.
-The Board is chaired by Dr John de Groot BA, LLB, PhD, a leading specialist and author in the area of Wills and Estate Law and Adjunct Professor at the T. C. Beirne School of Law at the University of Queensland, oversees operations.
+The Board is chaired by Dr John de Groot BA, LLB, PhD, a leading specialist and author in the area of Wills and Estate Law and Adjunct Professor at the T. C. Beirne School of Law at the University of Queensland.
 The former Premier, The Hon.
 Mike Ahern AO, is Patron of the Foundation.

 The foundation is committed to its mission of serving our State's communities by providing a permanent funding source for charity.

 - Establish your own named fund, which will serve the specific purpose that you identify.